 “The important thing is to not just assign it, but to make it part of your discussion together in class.
 I love it and students love it.
 It engages them and stimulates critical thinking.
 It gets them talking and engaged, which is paramount to learning.”

 Laughlin and her colleagues have found Picmonic to be an integral component and a resource that is applicable to today’s student.
 With such a diverse group of students from traditional, to second (or third) career students, Picmonic works for the entire program.

 “Everyone is on-board with Picmonic at both of our campuses,” said Laughlin.
 “What started with just my class and one first year instructor, is now something we buy for all of our students.
 It’s been so successful it is written into our annual funding so we will work with Picmonic in perpetuity.”

 Does Laughlin’s experiences have you ready to learn more?
-You can try Picmonic for free today and experience it for yourself.
+You can try Picmonic with a Free Premium Trial today and experience it for yourself.
 If you are ready to learn more about how you can integrate Picmonic into your curriculum, how your students can benefit or even to hear more success stories, contact Picmonic for Educators or check out one of our webinars.